How to Pick Stocks Using the Power of Probabilities

 average directional index (ADX)

-that any stock candidate must meet.
-Some combination of factors will generate the most success with one indicator as your main information resource and any additional indicator as a confirming resource.
+Some combination of factors can generate success with one indicator as your main information resource and any additional indicator as a confirming resource.

 stock trading strategies